 James Moult: Tennis Coaching and Playing Project in South Africa

-Why did you decide to go overseas to coach sports?
+Why did you decide to do tennis coaching overseas?

-I wanted to make a difference to the lives of children from underprivileged backgrounds.
+I wanted to make a difference to the lives of children from underprivileged backgrounds through Tennis Coaching.
 I believed that utilising my experience and skills from coaching tennis would be the most rewarding way of doing this.

 What did you achieve in sport from the experience?

 I most definitely improved my confidence in working with large groups of children on my own and improved my tennis coaching skills/techniques – especially when trying to overcome the language barrier which required new skills.
 I got to introduce a sport that they were unfamiliar with and got them involved and having fun.

 What are your most memorable moments?

 I remember turning up to one school I had coached at only once & to see them practising a drill that I had taught them the previous week.
 This was very pleasing and generally seeing how they progressed over the 5 weeks I was with them.
 The other activities such as orphanage work and school teaching gave a good variety.

 Early wake up and breakfast during the week.
 Hop on the fun bus and off to visit three schools per day in an area of P.E.
 [Port Elizabeth].
 There I would deliver a tennis coaching lesson trying to build on from the previous one and have fun most importantly!
 Have a swim, shop, relax in the afternoon (around 4pm) and get ready for a night out in town, or an early night watching a film or playing pool/table tennis.